vovkos/ecckey/doc/build-guide/rst/prerequisites.rst

 Prerequisites
 =============

-Before attempting to build Doxyrest, make sure you installed everything you might need.
+Before attempting to build ECCKey, make sure you installed everything you might need.

-The list of Doxyrest prerequisites is split into the following categories for your convenience:
+The list of ECCKey prerequisites is split into the following categories for your convenience:

 .. toctree::
 	:titlesonly: